WrenSecurity/wrensec-deploy-tool/README.md

 Where `COMMAND` can be any of the following:
   - `create-sustaining-branches`
-    Creates 'sustaining/X.Y.Z' branches in the current package from all release tags in the package.
+    Creates `sustaining/X.Y.Z` branches in the current package from all release tags in the package.

   - `delete-sustaining-branches`
-    Deletes all 'sustaining/X.Y.Z' branches from the current package.
+    Deletes all `sustaining/X.Y.Z` branches from the current package.

   - `patch-all-releases [SRC-REF] [STARTING-RELEASE-TAG]`
-    Cherry-picks either HEAD or SRC-REF on to all release branches, optionally targeting only the release identified by the specified STARTING-RELEASE-TAG and later releases
+    Cherry-picks either `HEAD` or `SRC-REF` on to all release branches, optionally targeting only the release identified by the specified `STARTING-RELEASE-TAG` and later releases
     (typically to resume a cherry pick after fixing conflicts).

   - `compile-all-releases`